woocommerce/woocommerce-composite-products-conditional-images/readme.txt

 == Upgrade Notice ==

-= 1.2.5 =
+= 1.2.6 =
-Made sure that the order of composited images is always following the order of Scenarios.
+Fixed an issue that prevented the 'Overlay Image' action options from rendering correctly.